About...

 The Foundation

-• A Conservative Bible Dictionary - I recommend Unger's Bible Dictionary, Smith's is also a good choice.
+• A Conservative Bible Dictionary - I recommend Unger's Bible Dictionary, Smith's is also a good conservative choice.

 Desktop Reference Level